silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 $('.cms-container').entwine('.ss').getLayoutOptions().mode;
 ```

-[notice]
+> [!WARNING]
-Caveat: the `.preview-mode-selector` appears twice, once in the preview and
+> Caveat: the `.preview-mode-selector` appears twice, once in the preview and
-second time in the CMS actions area as `#preview-mode-dropdown-in-cms`.
+> second time in the CMS actions area as `#preview-mode-dropdown-in-cms`.
 This is
-done because the user should still have access to the mode selector even if
+> done because the user should still have access to the mode selector even if
-preview is not visible.
+> preview is not visible.
 Currently CMS Actions are a separate area to the preview
-option selectors, even if they try to appear as one horizontal bar.
+> option selectors, even if they try to appear as one horizontal bar.
-[/notice]

 ### Preview API